PatilSac/django_quiz/README.md

 # django_quiz
 This is a dockerized django rest framework example.
-Once docker-compose is UP, there will be two services running based on own dockerfiles sitting in the docker_compose directory.
+Once docker-compose is UP, there will be two services running based on own Dockerfiles sitting in the docker_compose directory.
 App code is in app folder.

 ## Prerequisites